chaos-polymtl/lethe/doc/source/parameters/cfd/dynamic_flow_control.rst

 * The ``flow direction`` parameter sets the absolute direction.
 It should be ``0`` if the flow is in the :math:`x` direction, ``1`` in the :math:`y` direction and ``2`` in the :math:`z` direction.

-* The ``initial beta`` parameter sets an initial beta coefficient that may speed up the convergence of the flow rate targeted.
-Some tests should be done to find a good initial beta coefficient.
+* The ``initial beta`` parameter sets an initial :math:`\beta` coefficient that may speed up the convergence of the flow rate targeted.
+Some tests should be done to find a good initial :math:`\beta` coefficient.